MicrosoftDocs/power-platform/power-platform/well-architected/operational-excellence/observability.md

 ---
-title: Recommendations for designing and creating an observability framework
+title: Designing and creating a monitoring framework recommendation
-description: Learn recommendations for designing and creating an observability framework.
-The framework provides a foundation for monitoring, detection, and alerting.
+description: Learn how to design and create a monitoring framework that provides a foundation for alerts, validates design choices and informs design decisions.
 author: manuelap-msft
 ms.author: mapichle
 ms.reviewer: jhaskett-msft